Constellation-Labs/euclid-development-environment/README.md

 You'll be requested to update the password after your first login

 In this tool we have 2 dashboards, you can access them on `Dashboard` section

+## Deployment

+We utilize Ansible for configuring and deploying your Metagraph on remote instances.
+We have two scripts on Hydra dedicated to handling the deployment process: `hydra remote_configure` and `hydra remote_deploy`.

+### `hydra remote_configure`

+This script configures your remote instance with all the necessary dependencies to run a Metagraph, including Java and Scala.

+### `hydra remote_deploy`

+This script effectively creates all directories and transfers all your files to the remote hosts.
+Specifically, it creates the following directories:

+-   `code/global-l0`
+-   `code/metagraph-l0`
+-   `code/currency-l1`
+-   `code/data-l1`

+Each directory above contains `cl-keytool.jar` and `cl-wallet.jar`.
+Additionally, they contain the following:

+**In `code/metagraph-l0`:**

+-   genesis.csv
+-   genesis.snapshot
+-   genesis.address
+-   metagraph-l0.jar
+-   :your_token_key.p12

+**In `code/currency-l1`:**

+-   currency-l1.jar
+-   :your_token_key.p12

+**In `code/data-l1`:**

+-   data-l1.jar
+-   :your_token_key.p12

+**NOTE:** Don't forget to add your hosts' information, such as host, user, and SSH key file, to your `infra/ansible/hosts.ansible.yml` file.